AceSavaid/CG-Inividual-Assignment-2/README.md

 # Task 4 Explaining the script
 This script is used for rendering post processing effects onto the camera.
 This can be told from the "void OnRenderImage" which is a camera/rendering function.
-It is upsampling the image by deviding the screen into several subsections and then
+It is upsampling the image by deviding the screen into several subsections and then using the information gathered to render the image in more detail but also causes blur.